 To work as an educator in many types of early education and care services and school age care settings, you need a qualification – either a university degree or a Vocational Education and Training (VET) qualification.

 Education helps open up people’s career choices and assists people to earn higher incomes and to widen their world views.
-Obtaining a qualification can increase educator’s self-esteem, particularly if they have previously had negative learning experiences.
+Obtaining a qualification can increase educator’s self-esteem.

 Find out more here: Qualifications